Stephen-Cole267/Data_Science_Project_HR_Analytics/README.md

 ## Tips

 ### Requirements Gathering
 The start to any project is to make sure you have clear and well-defined requirements for your project.
 Most projects start with a vague idea of what the stakeholder wants, and as a consultant, we will never have as much knowledge about their problem/business context as they do.
 Therefore, we need to get as much information out of them as possible, as they will subconsciously assume that we know everything.
-For this project, Stephen Cole will be the stakeholder.
+For this project, Stephen Cole & Alex Naylor will be the stakeholders.

 > If you don't know the answer to any question then you should always ask - NEVER ASSUME.
 This will only risk the accuracy of your work and end up having to do everything all over again if you wrongly assume.